alexiscrack3/git-cheat-sheet/README.md

 ```bash
 $ git checkout \*.txt
 ```
-Return the state of your file as it was in your last commit
+Return the state of your file as it was in your last commit.
 ```bash
 $ git checkout <file>
 ```